My Daily Armour

 Double Shield for the Brave and Braless

 I have no time for sticky saris clinging to my legs as I bargain for bhaaji.
 Sometimes I have no interest in a bra that’s going to make me swelter as I fry paapads in hot oil.
 So I have one little magic trick that’s starched and sensible.
 It works as a hanky, towel and handle for hot bartans and as the mantle of my modesty despite my daring but weather-appropriate nightie.
-My dupatta keeps my reputation intact, my comfort isn’t compromised and my breasts go unnoticed by the ten thousand leery male gazes that I encounter everyday.
+My dupatta keeps my reputation intact, my comfort isn’t compromised and my breasts are spared the ten thousand leery male gazes that I encounter everyday.

 A mother’s gaze-repellent magic tent

 Apparently they’ve never done this in their lives, fed a baby or even been a baby that is.
 Apparently they find me indecent.
 So this is me, setting up a jolly floral tent to repel fantasy and judgment, while my baby feeds in peace.

 The Invisibility Cloak